mikepthomas/projects/_posts/printer.md

 The X axis belt is then installed and the carriage is moved back and forth along the rails to ensure the travel is smooth.

+> [!WARNING]
-**_NOTE:_** The extruder has to be removed temporarily to fit the nuts for the belt clamps.
-These should really have been added in to the extruder carrier in [Step 19](#-assembly-step-19).
+> The extruder has to be removed temporarily to fit the nuts for the belt clamps.
+> These should really have been added in to the extruder carrier in [Step 19](#-assembly-step-19).

 #### Parts Used